gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

 ```

 > We can repeat the process in the Multiprovider section to contribute as many nodes as we want
-> Now if we login to our master node (athm3) we can observe the contributed node joining the cluster
+> Now if we SSH to our master node (athm3) we can observe the contributed node joining the cluster
 ```bash
 kubectl get nodes -o wide
 #	NAME                    STATUS   ROLES                  AGE     VERSION    INTERNAL-IP       EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION      CONTAINER-RUNTIME